yangyubo/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

-## Keyboard Style Providers
+## Keyboard Style Services

-In KeyboardKit, a ``KeyboardStyleProvider`` is used to return dynamic styles for different parts of the keyboard.
-Unlike static styles, a style provider can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.
+In KeyboardKit, a ``KeyboardStyleService`` returns dynamic styles for different parts of a keyboard.
+Unlike static styles, a style service can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.

-KeyboardKit automatically creates an instance of ``KeyboardStyle/StandardProvider`` and injects it into ``KeyboardInputViewController/services``.
+KeyboardKit automatically creates an instance of ``KeyboardStyle/StandardService`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down.